OlivierLD/raspberry-coffee/Monitor.Battery/README.md

 ```

 ##### Using MQTT
-Then you can run the Publisher part, providing you `username` and `key`:
+Then you can run the Publisher part, providing your `username` and `key`:
 ```bash
  ./aio.publish olivierld 54xxx7678yyy93f2ezzzc45d62aaaae9f8056
 ```
-Everytime you hit `[Return]`, you should see the switch toggling.
+Everytime you hit `[Return]`, you should see the switch toggling in the web page.
 Hit `Q` to terminate the program.
 ```bash
  ./aio.publish olivierld 54xxx7678yyy93f2ezzzc45d62aaaae9f8056
  Usage: